mrkhntr/NLP/Assignment1/LanguageModeling/src/README.md

 lambda, and 0.9 for the trigram lambda.
 It will also output interpolation-perplexities.txt and highest-50-perplexities.txt.

+#####Note: If one uses unigram, bigram, trigram counts instead of probabilities, the highest perplexity files are all french
 #####Note: The original submitted highest-50-perplexities.txt contains whether or not they are French.

 #### Add-λ Smoothing Language Model

 This model just needs the training set to be data_preprocess'd.
+The test_data needs to be unzipped.
 Running the add-λ-lm.py alone should give all perplexities.